hotwax/training-assignment/Problem26/explain.md

-Number of operations - 3
+Number of operations - 2
-1. shift
+1. modify-overwrite-beta
-2. modify-overwrite-beta
+2. shift
-3. remove

 Explaintion -
-Here firstly changed the name of return id to Return Id using shift operation.
-Then used modify-overwrite-beta to perform some required task.
 Multi of returnQuantity & returnPrice and add return tax to the resulting value.
 And give the multiplicaiton as name Return Amount & Return Total Amount for value after addition.
+Then we will changed the name of return id to Return Id using shift operation.
+And arrange them according to levels which will be &1 and #2.